- Tennis betting is great because the tennis calendar runs year-round.

 The women’s tennis (WTA) professional tour follows the same general schedule as the men’s tour.
 Major tournaments are played concurrently, while some non-major weeks take place in completely different venues.

-For example: Last week, the men’s tour was playing in Winston-Salem, while the women’s tour hosted two separate events in Cleveland and Granby (Canada).
-This week, though, both tours coalesce at the US Open in New York.
+For example: in late August, the men’s tour plays in Winston-Salem, while the women’s tour hosts two separate events in Cleveland and Granby (Canada).
+Then, both tours coalesce at the U.S. Open in New York.

 Free Tennis Betting Tips

 When it comes to tennis odds, one of my go-to tricks is to bet on counterintuitive favorites.

 Every tournament has seeded players, and every player has a professional ranking.
 Seeds and rankings are often useless, but the betting market often does not understand this.

 Bettors will back players with inferior form or court strengths simply because they happen to have a higher number next to their name.

 Because of this, I like to find spots where seeded players or higher-ranked players are priced as short underdogs.
 Then, I bet the lower-ranked favorite.

 Here’s one example from my notes.
 At last year’s Winston-Salem Open, unseeded French player Adrian Mannarino was matched up against No. 8 seed Albert Ramos-Vinolas.

 Despite the seeding difference, Mannarino was priced at the BetMGM online sportsbook as a -150 favorite.

 The line jumped out at me, so I researched the match further.
 I found Mannarino sported a career 3-5 head-to-head against Ramos-Vinolas, but he was 3-0 on hardcourt.
 And Winston-Salem is indeed a hardcourt tournament.